memberful/memberful-wp/README.md

 ### Prerequisites

-Make sure you're added as a committer in Wordpress.
+Make sure you're added as a committer in WordPress.

-The release script retrieves the Wordpress committer username from the `svn` server config file.
+The release script retrieves the WordPress committer username from the `svn` server config file.

 To setup, enter `~/.subversion/servers` and add a group with a URL match for WP's server URL, as well as your WP username, like so: